Finding the Optimal Dynamic Treatment Regime Using Smooth Fisher Consistent Surrogate Loss: Estimation error

 with probability at least $1-\exp(-x)$. \end{corollary} The proof of Corollary~\ref{cor: strong sep: NN} can be found in Section \ref{secpf: cor: strong sep: NN}.
-Corollary~\ref{cor: strong sep: NN} implies that DTRESLO method with neural network classifier can attain regret $O_p(1/n)$ upto a poly-log term, as announced earlier.
+Corollary~\ref{cor: strong sep: NN} implies that DTRESLO method with neural network classifier can attain regret $O_p(1/n)$ up to a poly-log term, as announced earlier.